Fractional Sobolev isometric immersions of planar domains: Fractional Absolute Continuity

 \item[] The case $sp = 1$ is quite curious.
 It is known that for $u \in W^{1,1}(I,\R^N)$, if $u^\ast$ denotes its continuous representative then $\mathcal{H}^1(u^\ast(I)) < \infty$.
 This is also based on the absolute continuity of the integral, however, in the fractional case $s<1$ the condition $sp=1$ does not guarantee continuity in one dimension.
 Indeed, it is unclear to us if there is always a representative $u^\ast$ for $u \in W^{s,\frac{1}{s}}(\R,\R^N)$ such that $\mathcal{H}^{\frac{1}{s}}(u^\ast(I)) < \infty$. \end{itemize} \end{remark}

 We would like to note that \Cref{th-hausdorffcontentzero} also follows from a notion reminiscent of absolute continuity for fractional Sobolev maps.
 It is well-known that \Cref{th-hausdorffcontentzero} holds for $s=1$ and $p>1$, which is a consequence of absolute continuity of $W^{1,1}$-maps.
 Also it is known from the area formula and the Luzin property \cite[Lemma 21]{H00} that the continuous representative of a map $u \in W^{1,p}(\R^n,\R^m)$ for $m \geq n \geq 2$ and $p > n$ has image $\mathcal{H}^p(u(\R^n)) = 0$.
 In this sense, \Cref{th-hausdorffcontentzero} is a natural extension to maps with one-dimensional domain in fractional Sobolev spaces.
 In this appendix we will further discuss this approach.
+The authors do not know of any instance in the literature where the following observations are made.

 One of the basic Sobolev space results is that the continuous representative $f^\ast$ of a function $f \in W^{1,1}$ is absolutely continuous, that is for any $\eps > 0$ there exists $\delta > 0$ such that whenever we have a pairwise disjoint collection of intervals $(I_i)_{i=1}^\infty$ with then This follows easily from the fundamental theorem of calculus (which holds for the continuous representative $f^\ast$)